A message from the campus:

 NOTE — You should apply for admission no later than one semester prior to the semester in which you plan to attend.
 For some majors such as Criminal Justice, Business, and Elementary Education, transfer students are encouraged to apply early.

 When will I know if I've been accepted?

 File review takes between 2-4 weeks.
 The Admissions Office will notify you by mail of your admissions decision.
 You can also check your Application Status online.

 What are the admissions criteria for transfer students?

 Transfer students are evaluated on the basis of ALL work attempted at accredited institutions.
+A comparison of schools listed on the application versus schools listed on the FAFSA information will be done.
+Falsification of records could result in the application being rejected.
 A cumulative grade point average (GPA) is computed based on all work attempted above the developmental level.

 A minimum college GPA of 2.0 and 12 course credits is required for admission.
 Students transferring with less than 12 college-level credits need to submit a high school transcript and SAT scores along with their college transcripts when applying.
 An admissions decision will be based on all criteria.
 Some majors require prerequisite courses or a minimum GPA prior to transferring.
 Applicants who meet the criteria for admission but who cannot be accommodated in the major of choice will be permitted to select another major or defer admission until a later date.

 For the purpose of this application, please the drop down list.
 You will be asked to pay the non-refundable application fee of $45 USD (submit a check that includes a banking bar code or a money order).
 We will not accept paper currency.